The Silent Metaverse: Real-World Uses You’re Already Using Introduction Imagine a world where digital and physical realities seamlessly ...

 media experience, a core metaverse principle.

-being augmented.
-While virtual concerts in Fortnite or Roblox grab headlines,
+events are being augmented.
+While virtual concerts in Fortnite or Roblox grab

-the silent metaverse operates in more subtle ways.
-Major live broadcasts, from
+headlines, the silent metaverse operates in more subtle ways.
+Major live

-sports events to award shows, increasingly incorporate AR graphics.
-Think of
+broadcasts, from sports events to award shows, increasingly incorporate AR

-the virtual first-down line in American football, player stats and tracking
+graphics.
+Think of the virtual first-down line in American football, player

-data overlaid on the field, or augmented reality elements during halftime
+stats and tracking data overlaid on the field, or augmented reality elements

-shows.
-These graphics are seamlessly integrated into the live broadcast,
+during halftime shows.
+These graphics are seamlessly integrated into the live

-enhancing viewer understanding and engagement without them needing any special
+broadcast, enhancing viewer understanding and engagement without them needing

-equipment beyond their TV.
-Similarly, streaming platforms offer interactive
+any special equipment beyond their TV.
+Similarly, streaming platforms offer

-watch parties where friends can sync playback and chat in real-time, creating a
+interactive watch parties where friends can sync playback and chat in

 majority of gaming happens on consoles, PCs, and mobile devices, incorporating